 Prison College Program

-Adams State University is committed to addressing the specific needs of incarcerated students by offering the following benefits:
+Adams State University is committed to addressing the specific needs of incarcerated students:

-- Affordability - Tuition for correspondence courses is $165 per semester hour with the same low rate of tuition for both Colorado and non-Colorado residents.
-In addition, the application fee is waived for incarcerated students.
+- Affordability - Tuition for correspondence courses is $185 per semester hour with the same low rate of tuition for both Colorado and non-Colorado residents.
+ASU Extended Studies is also the only institution in Colorado that processes VA benefits for incarcerated students.

 - Support - Each student is assigned an advisor who is a single point of contact, available year round by toll-free telephone or US mail.

 - Transferability - ASU can accept up to 90 transfer credit hours from regionally accredited institutions of Higher Education for a Bachelor of Arts or Bachelor of Science degree and up to 45 credit hours for an Associate of Arts or Associate of Science.
 For a FREE unofficial evaluation of your previously earned credits, please fax, email, or mail copies of your unofficial transcripts to our contact.

 Find out more about our Prison College Program:

 Prison College Documents to Download & Print:

 Family members wishing to request information on behalf of an incarcerated student should call, email, or instruct the student to submit a letter requesting a packet of information be mailed to them.
 The address provided must meet facility mailing requirements.
 Adams State Extended Studies is not responsible for mailed items which are held or rejected by the correctional facility.

 Adams State University